 - Correct other endocrine abnormalities (adrenal, ovaries or testes)

-- Remove and/or destroy the tumor to restore endocrine function to normal and to relieve any symptoms directly related to the tumor (headaches, visual disturbance)
+- Remove and/or destroy the tumor to restore endocrine function to normal and to relieve any symptoms directly related to the tumor

 Medical treatment for this type of tumor is a somatostatin analog, Sandostatin LAR.
 This drug acts on the tumor to lower TSH production by the tumor, which results in lowering of both TSH and thyroid hormone levels.

 Some patients have a decrease in tumor size as well.
 Some patients have been treated successfully only with Sandostatin LAR (an injection in the buttock once a month) and have not required surgery.
-Sandostatin LAR does not destroy the tumor; it is only effective as long as it is administered, so it is not a cure.
+Sandostatin LAR does not destroy the tumor; it's only effective as long as it is administered, so it is not a cure.

-Surgery is the most common treatment for TSH-producing adenomas, and is done using a transphenoidal approach (the operation is performed through the nose without disturbing the brain or the eye nerves).
+Surgery is the most common treatment for TSH-producing adenomas, and is done using a transphenoidal approach.
+The operation is performed through the nose without disturbing the brain or the eye nerves.

 After Successful Surgery